 From Cooking Secrets to Chopped

 Occasionally, and fortuitously, a passion in life is revealed in one’s formative years.
-For Christina Olivarez ’05, executive chef at Diego in the MGM Grand Hotel and Casino in Las Vegas, NV, hers was awakened as a young girl watching Saturday morning television.
+For Christina Olivarez ’05, corporate executive chef at GNT USA in Tarrytown, NY, hers was awakened as a young girl watching Saturday morning television.
 While her peers were tuning into The Smurfs, Christina was spending time with Julia Child, Jacques Pépin, Jeff Smith, and Graham Kerr.
 “One of my favorite shows was Cooking Secrets of the CIA,” says Christina.
 “I was amazed that you could actually go to school to cook!”

 As Christina got older, she continued to pursue her love of cuisine, watching more cooking shows and reading cookbooks.
 When her plans to get a degree in sociology in preparation for law school fell through, her thoughts kept returning to her passion.
 “I knew I really wanted to work in the food industry, so I checked out a couple of culinary schools and then looked at the CIA,” she says.
 “The impact was immediate.
 I knew I was going to school in Hyde Park.”